Table of Content

 Lady Bird Johnson Grove

-Lady Bird Johnson Grove is on Bald Hills Rd and is the most well known trail in Redwood National Park.
-There is a 1-mile loop trail that goes around Lady Bird John Grove.
-Due to the high terrain, 1000 feet above sea level, it is especially humid.
-It is best to bring a waterproof jacket here, because walking on this trail is like walking in a misty forest.
+Lady Bird Johnson Grove is located on Bald Hills Road and is one of the most renowned trails in Redwood National Park.
+There's a 1-mile circular trail here that takes you through Lady Bird Johnson Grove.
+Because of its higher elevation, over 1,000 feet above sea level, it tends to be quite damp.
+When visiting this area, it's a good idea to bring waterproof outerwear, as walking on this trail can feel like strolling through a misty forest.

 Jedediah Smith Redwoods State Park